GenomicsAotearoa/Introduction-to-R/docs/appendix/02A-factors-and-coercion.md

 What we get back are the categories ("A","C","G","T") in our factor;
 these are called "levels". **Levels are the different categories contained in a factor**.
-By default, R will organize the levels in a factor in alphabetical order.
+By default, R will organise the levels in a factor in alphabetical order.
 So the first level in this factor is "A".

 For the sake of efficiency, R stores the content of a factor as a vector